Fire and rescue services

 Ensure you get a legible entry stamp in your passport when you first enter the Schengen Area.

-Some airlines may want to see proof of entry in the Schengen Area or to check you haven't overstayed.
+Some airlines may want to see proof of entry in the Schengen Area or to check you haven't overstayed the 90-day period.

 Entry and exit conditions can change at short notice.
-Contact the nearest Embassy or Consulate of Spain for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Spain for the latest details on entry requirements before you travel.

-Carry copies of your passport, either in hardcopy or as a photo on your phone, in case authorities stop you.
+Carry copies of your passport in hard copy or as a photo on your phone in case authorities stop you.
 See Local laws

 Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
 This can apply even if you're just transiting or stopping over.